-- Specialist support around attachment issues the Headteacher has received training as a 'Dfe Mental Health Champion' and can be consulted on how the pupil can best be supported given their unique set of circumstances; - A Personalised Education Plan will be produced and reviewed termly.
-This will replace the Individual Education Plan for children with more complex SEND and will contain the same information: - Pupils will be prioritised in being given access to Kalmer counselling services; - Pupils will remain on the weekly SEND strategic planning meeting agenda and the termly multidisciplinary pastoral support committee meeting agenda; - Pupils will be identified and discussed during half termly pupil progress meetings; - Carers will be invited to attend parent /teacher meetings and additional meetings will be arranged as necessary.
+- Specialist support around attachment issues the Deputy Head Teacher and Parent Support Worker has received training around attachment and can be consulted on how the pupil can best be supported given their unique set of circumstances; - A Personalised Education Plan will be produced and reviewed termly.
+This will replace the Individual Education Plan for children with more complex SEND and will contain the same information; - Pupils will be prioritised in being given access to Kalmer counselling services; - Pupils will remain on the weekly SEND strategic planning meeting agenda and the termly multidisciplinary pastoral support committee meeting agenda; - Pupils will be identified and discussed during half termly pupil progress meetings; - Carers will be invited to attend parent /teacher meetings and additional meetings will be arranged as necessary.